Oral and Maxillofacial Surgery

 *Obtaining a badge from UConn Health is mandatory and required in order to be enrolled.
 This process includes a full background check.
 Badges are subject to approval from UConn Police and the Risk Management Office.

-Faculty and Staff
+Faculty

 The vast majority of the thirty-six oral and maxillofacial surgery faculty are Diplomates of the American Board of Oral and Maxillofacial Surgeons.
 Faculty from other departments within the Schools of Dental Medicine and Medicine, as well as staff members of the affiliated hospitals, participate fully in the residency program.

-Division Chair
+Department Chair

 David M. Shafer, D.M.D.